cloud9c/taro/docs/api/components/Light.md

 [Component](api/core/Component) ›

 # Light
-This is a wrapper class around three.js's [Light](https://threejs.org/docs/#api/en/lights/Light) classes.
+This is a wrapper class around three.js [Light](https://threejs.org/docs/#api/en/lights/Light) classes.

-- **Ambient light** globally illuminates all objects in the scene equally.
+- **Ambient** light globally illuminates all objects in the scene equally.
-- **Directional light** gets emitted in a specific direction.
+- **Directional** light gets emitted in a specific direction.
-- **Hemisphere light** is a light source positioned directly above the scene, with color fading from the sky color to the ground color.
+- **Hemisphere** light is a light source positioned directly above the scene, with color fading from the sky color to the ground color.
-- **Point light** gets emitted from a single point in all directions.
+- **Point** light gets emitted from a single point in all directions.
-- **Spot light** gets emitted from a single point in one direction, along a cone that increases in size the further from the light it gets.
+- **Spot** light gets emitted from a single point in one direction, along a cone that increases in size the further from the light it gets.

 ## Code Example